hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_data_editor_tab.rst

 during data editing), which are drawn in dashed colours.
 Thus, it is important that the cast positional metadata are correct for this lookup operation.

-Furthemore, the position is also required by some formats to compute the pressure to depth conversion (since this has a latitudinal dependence).
+Furthermore, the position is also required by some formats to compute the pressure to depth conversion (since this has a latitudinal dependence).
 Since some file formats do not support recording of geographic position (e.g., *Valeport* ``.000``) the user must enter these manually during import (if the SIS position datagram is not available).